R1413/courses/csci5622/homework/svm/assign.md

 1. Use the Sklearn implementation of support vector machines to train a classifier to distinguish 3's from 8's (using the MNIST data from the KNN homework).
 1. Experiment with linear, polynomial, and RBF kernels.
-In each case, perform a grid search to determine optimal-ish hyperparameters for the given model (e.g. C for linear kernel, C and p for polynomial kernel, and C and gamma for RBR).
+In each case, perform a grid search to determine optimal-ish hyperparameters for the given model (e.g. C for linear kernel, C and p for polynomial kernel, and C and gamma for RBF).
 You will find very helpful examples on how to do this in the Lecture 14 in-class Notebook.
 1. Comment on classification performance for each model for varying parameters by either testing on a hold-out set or performing cross-validation.
-1. Give examples of support vectors from each class when using a linear kernel.
+1. Give examples (in picture form) of support vectors from each class when using a linear kernel.

 Notes
 -